HEnquist/camilladsp/README.md

 - `alsa-backend`: Alsa support
 - `pulse-backend`: PulseAudio support
 - `cpal-backend`: Wasapi and CoreAudio support
-- `socketserver`: Websocket server for control
+- `websocket`: Websocket server for control
+- `secure-websocket`: Enable secure websocket, also enables the `websocket` feature
 - `FFTW`: Use FFTW instead of RustFFT
 - `32bit`: Perform all calculations with 32-bit floats (instead of 64)

-The first three (`alsa-backend`, `pulse-packend`, `socketserver`) are included in the default features, meaning if you don't specify anything you will get those three.
+The first three (`alsa-backend`, `pulse-packend`, `websocket`) are included in the default features, meaning if you don't specify anything you will get those three.
 Cargo doesn't allow disabling a single default feature, but you can disable the whole group with the `--no-default-features` flag.
 Then you have to manually add all the ones you want.

-Example 1: You want `alsa-backend`, `pulse-backend`, `socketserver` and `FFTW`.
+Example 1: You want `alsa-backend`, `pulse-backend`, `websocket` and `FFTW`.
 The first three are included by default so you only need to add `FFTW`:
 ```
 cargo build --release --features FFTW
 (or)
 cargo install --path . --features FFTW
 ```

-Example 2: You want `alsa-backend`, `socketserver`, `32bit` and `FFTW`.
-Since you don't want `pulse-backend` you have to disable the defaults, and then add both `alsa-backend` and `socketserver`:
+Example 2: You want `alsa-backend`, `websocket`, `32bit` and `FFTW`.
+Since you don't want `pulse-backend` you have to disable the defaults, and then add both `alsa-backend` and `websocket`:
 ```
-cargo build --release --no-default-features --features alsa-backend --features socketserver --features FFTW --features 32bit
+cargo build --release --no-default-features --features alsa-backend --features websocket --features FFTW --features 32bit
 (or)
-cargo install --path . --no-default-features --features alsa-backend --features socketserver --features FFTW --features 32bit
+cargo install --path . --no-default-features --features alsa-backend --features websocket --features FFTW --features 32bit
 ```

 ## Optimize for your system